Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 Stop loss placement1

-Notice how this option provides an ample amount of space between your entry and stop loss.
+Notice how this option provides plenty of space between your entry and stop loss.

 However, this isn’t necessarily a good thing.

-I’d even argue that it does more harm than good.
+In fact, I’d argue it does more harm than good.

-In the case of the GBPJPY pattern the measured objective, which we’ll get to next, is 1,800 pips below the breakout point.
+In the case of the GBPJPY pattern, the measured objective, which we’ll cover next, is 1,800 pips below the breakout point.

-If you chose this first option to set your risk, it means you’d have a 500 pip stop.
+If you used this first option for your stop, you’d have a 500-pip stop.

-That’s pretty good but let’s see what we could have had using the section option.
+That’s decent, but let’s see what could have been with the second option.

 Stop Loss Placement #2